 Social and People-Oriented Nature

-- They enjoy following people around the house
+- They enjoy following people around the house beause they love to remain around people.

 Example